-4 In a tort case such as this one, specific jurisdiction also requires a showing that the defendant "purposefully direct[ed] his activities toward the forum" and that the exercise of jurisdiction would be "reasonable."
+defendant "purposefully direct[ed] his activities toward the forum" and that the exercise of jurisdiction would be "reasonable."
 Axiom Foods, 874 F.3d at 1068.
-For purposes of this motion only, Royal Dutch Shell assumes arguendo Plaintiff's (erroneous) premise that the forum contacts attributed to Royal Dutch Shell in the complaint were "purposefully directed" toward the forum, so as to focus the specific-jurisdiction inquiry in the first instance on the facial inadequacy of the complaint with respect to whether the claims here arise out of the alleged forum contacts.
-As explained below, in all events, the exercise of jurisdiction here would be unreasonable.
+For purposes of this motion only, Royal Dutch Shell assumes arguendo Plaintiff's (erroneous) premise that the would be unreasonable.
 See infra Part I.C.

+6 In a tort case such as this one, specific jurisdiction also requires a showing that the forum contacts attributed to Royal Dutch Shell in the complaint were "purposefully directed" toward the forum, so as to focus the specific-jurisdiction inquiry in the first instance on the facial inadequacy of the complaint with respect to whether the claims here arise out of the alleged forum contacts.
+As explained below, at all events, the exercise of jurisdiction here